klapo/wavelet-recipes/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/klapo/wavelet-recipes/HEAD?filepath=notebooks)

 Cookbooks for continuous wavelet and biwavelet analysis based on the pycwt libraries.
 Launch the interactive notebooks through the binder link above.
-Note that the Monte-Carlo simulations in the biwavelet-significance notebook will run slowly.
+Note that the large size of data used will usually crash the binder notebooks towards the end of the notebooks without manually clearing variables.
+Monte-Carlo simulations in the biwavelet-significance notebook will run slowly as well.

 # Example applications